ampproject/amp.dev/content/docs/get_started/login_requiring.md

 [/sourcecode]

+{% call callout('Note', type='success') %}
 Notice that it’s possible to define different URLs inside the login node, in this case we are defining `sign-in`, we will later define `sign-out`
+{% endcall %}

-The login page is a normal HTML page in which we populate the login and password values for the sake of simplicity.
+The login page is a non-AMP page in which we populate the login and password values for the sake of simplicity.
 Notice the usage of `returnURL` hidden input type, which is populated by the AMPByExample server via server-side templating.
-The server reads this value from a parameter called `return` automatically added by the AMP library to the sign-in URL.
+The server reads this value from a parameter called `return`, automatically added by the AMP library to the sign-in URL.

-Find below an example of the value for the `return` parameter added to the request once you click on the login button, you can explore this value by using the Chrome dev console navigating to the Network tab.
+Find below an example of the value for the `return` parameter added to the request once you click on the login button.
+You can explore this value by using the Chrome dev console navigating to the Network tab.

 <amp-img src="/static/img/return-parameter.png" alt="Return parameter" height="150" width="600"></amp-img>

-Once the AMPByExample server receives the post request from the login page and the login and password are correct, it redirect to the `returnURL` we mentioned above appending the parameter `#success=true`.
+Once the AMPByExample server receives the POST request from the login page and the login and password are correct, it redirects to the `returnURL` we mentioned above appending the parameter `#success=true`.
 The AMP runtime can now authorize the page and finally allow you to add a comment.

-It’s important to understand what the AMP runtime does and what the server should be doing, as the implementation of the server is responsibility of the publisher of the page.
+It’s important to understand what the AMP runtime does and what the server should be doing, as the implementation of the server is the responsibility of the publisher of the page.

 As a quick recap:

 - The AMP runtime automatically adds the return parameter to the sign-in request specified inside the login JSON object
--  The AMP runtime understands that should should close the login page and redirect to the page specified by the return URL parameter.
+- The AMP runtime closes the login page and redirect to the page specified by the return URL parameter
 - The server should orchestrate the response once the user clicks on the login button

+{% call callout('Tip', type='success') %}
-A more detailed explanation about this flow can also be found [here](https://www.ampproject.org/docs/reference/components/amp-access#login-flow).
+A more detailed explanation about this flow can also be found in the [amp-access documentation](https://www.ampproject.org/docs/reference/components/amp-access#login-flow).
+{% endcall %}

 ## Add a comment

 <amp-img src="/static/img/comment.png" alt="Add comment" height="325" width="300"></amp-img>

-At this point, you can add a comment using the `amp-form` library.
-Notice how the presence of the form is conditioned by the `amp-access` component:
+At this point, the user can add a comment using the `amp-form` library.
+Notice how the presence of the form is conditional, depending on the state `amp-access` component:

 [sourcecode:html]
 <form amp-access="loggedIn" amp-access-hide method="post" action-xhr="<%host%>/samples_templates/comment_section/submit-comment-xhr" target="_top">
 [/sourcecode]

 We specify a POST method and a XHR action, as non XHR actions are not allowed with POST methods in AMP.
-For sake of simplicity, we are not persisting comments, so it’s only possible to add a comment at the time; whenever a comment is added, the AMPByExample server replies with a json containing the entered text with some additions, like a timestamp, an avatar and a name for the user.
+Because this is a demo, we are not persisting comments, so it’s only possible to add one comment at the time; whenever a comment is added, the AMPByExample server replies with a JSON response containing the entered text with some additions, like a timestamp, an avatar and a name for the user.

-Find an example of response below:
+Here's an example of said response:

 [sourcecode:json]
 {"Datetime":"09:34:21",